moneyprotocol/engineering/docs/sdk/lib-base.redemptiondetails.collateraltaken.md

 ## RedemptionDetails.collateralTaken property

-Amount of collateral (e.g. Ether) taken from Troves by the transaction.
+Amount of collateral (e.g. Ether) taken from Vaults by the transaction.

 <b>Signature:</b>